My pressure washing is filthy

 Cleaning

-The answer to 'my pressure washing is filthy' is that there are several common causes for a dirty pressure washer, including clogged nozzles, worn-out parts, and improper cleaning techniques.
-Symptoms can include reduced water pressure, uneven spray patterns, and visible dirt or debris in the water stream.
+The answer to 'my pressure washing is filthy' is that there are several common causes for a dirty pressure washer, including clogged nozzles, worn parts, and buildup of dirt and debris.
+Symptoms can include reduced water pressure, uneven spray patterns, and poor cleaning performance.
+To troubleshoot and fix the issue, you may need to clean the nozzle, replace worn parts like the pump or hoses, and thoroughly clean the entire system.

 Step-by-Step Guide